 (c) Step 3.
 Align Streets and Trails.
 After designating the building envelopes, a street plan shall be designed to provide vehicular access to each house, complying with the standards identified in these regulations and the Town Zoning Law and bearing a logical relationship to topographic conditions.
 Impacts of the street plan on proposed open space lands shall be minimized, particularly with respect to crossing environmentally sensitive areas such as wetlands, traversing steep slopes, and fragmenting agricultural lands.
-Existing and future street connections are encouraged to be designed to avoid new cul-de-sacs being developed and maintained, and to facilitate access to and from homes in different parts of the plat and adjoining parcels.
+Existing and future street connections are encouraged to be designed to avoid new cul-de-sacs being developed and maintained, and to facilitate access to and from homes in different parts of the plattract and adjoining parcels.
 Cul-de-sacs are appropriate only when they support greater open space conservation or provide extensive pedestrian linkages.
-All applicable requirements of the Town of Woodstock Highway Law shall be met.
+All applicable requirements of the Town of Woodstock Highway Law, as may exist, shall be met.

-- (d) Step 4.
+(d) Step 4.
 Draw Lot Lines.
-Upon completion of the preceding steps, lot lines are then drawn as required to delineate the boundaries of individual residential lots. - (2) Alternate Design Process for proposed subdivisions of land in the Town's R1.5, HR, HC, and NC zoning districts. - (a) Where a conservation subdivision is required and the land proposed to be subdivided is located in the R1.5, HR, HC, and NC zoning districts, the following shall apply: - (1) The lots and new residences shall be designed and laid out as a traditional neighborhood development (as defined in these regulations at § 202-12) to promote and encourage more traditional development patterns historically seen in hamlets. - (2) The conservation subdivision process shall be a variation on the four-step process outlined in these regulations at Section 202-42(A)(1).
+Upon completion of the preceding steps, lot lines are then drawn as required to delineate the boundaries of individual residential lots.

+(2) Alternate Design Process for proposed subdivisions of land in the Town's R1.5, HR, HC, and NC zoning districts.

+(a) Where a conservation subdivision is required and the land proposed to be subdivided is located in the R1.5, HR, HC, and NC zoning districts, the following shall apply:

+(1) The lots and new residences shall be designed and laid out as a clustered, traditional neighborhood development (as defined in these regulations at § 202-12) pursuant in order to promote and encourage more traditional development patterns historically seen in hamlets.
+In all other locations, new lots and residences shall be laid out as per sub-section 202-42 (A) in order to promote rural character and open space.

+(2) For subdivisions proposed in zoning these regulations at Section 202-42(A)(1), traditional development a Traditional development existing The conservation subdivision process shall be a variation on the four-step process outlined in these regulations at Section 202-42(A)(1).
 The first step is to identify open space lands, including both Primary and Secondary Conservation Areas.
-However, in traditional neighborhood development design, where a traditional streetscape is of greater importance, steps 2 and 3 are reversed, so that streets and squares are located before house sites established on the plat. - (3) Traditional neighborhood development designs shall emulate existing hamlets in Woodstock and shall have reduced lot sizes, have narrow front setbacks, narrow streets, sidewalks and other pedestrian amenities, buildings oriented to the street, walkable street pattern, village-style roadway design and have a clear demarcation between built and unbuilt lands at the edge of the neighborhood.
+However, in traditional neighborhood development design, where a traditional streetscape is of greater importance, steps 2 and 3 are reversed, so that streets and squares are located before house sites established on the plat.

+(3) Traditional neighborhood development designs shall emulate existing hamlets in Woodstock and shall have reduced lot sizes, have narrow front setbacks, narrow streets, sidewalks and other pedestrian amenities, buildings oriented to the street, walkable street pattern, village-style roadway design and have a clear demarcation between built and unbuilt lands at the edge of the neighborhood.